marcelpetersen/mobil/_posts/2020-01-18-is-your-stack-holding-you-back.md

 > An API gives you an open connection to your bigger, brighter, future business

-In the world of shared mobility and vehicle sharing, there’s a lot of handshaking to be done between different technologies.
+In the world of vehicle sharing, there’s a lot of handshaking to be done between different technologies.
 Driver license verification, payments and of course the vehicles, to name just a few.
 Vehicles need to be connected with an IoT device.
 All the data touch-points from this IoT device are then available to you to use as you please.
 Operationally, vehicle health and tracking is simple.
 For your customers, they get a seamless experience when finding, unlocking and riding your shared vehicles.

 So our stack gets higher when you integrate or upgrade your IoT device.
 This raises the question: is this even possible with your current tech stack?
 Well, if your core platform is built with flexibility in mind, then yes!
 If not, then you’ll either be stuck with a limited selection of hardware choices, or you could move to a more open platform.

 ![Bikes and cars parked with wifi symbols](/uploads/2020/01/23/iot-vehicles.jpg)_Vehicles with IoT devices are sharing-ready_

-In a car sharing company, the technology you use becomes the glue holding your product together.
+In a carsharing company, the technology you use becomes the glue holding your product together.
 Since it plays such a pivotal role in determining your sharing startup’s success, it’s wise to go for something that can grow and scale with you.
 An API gives you an open connection to your bigger, brighter, future business!

 It pays to give your business and your customers a smooth ride and a seamless experience.
 Make sure you can provide them with one by having a [flexible platform](https://www.wundermobility.com/fleet "Wunder Fleet - Technology for car, bike and scooter sharing") that matches your ambitions.